 Cats may be sensitive to mold, mildew, dust, and pollen from grass, weeds, or trees.
 A common source of allergies is actually the dust from open litter boxes, particularly if using scented litter.
 A cat allergic to this type of allergen will likely present with watery eyes and respiratory issues.

 Your cat may be sensitive to wheat, dairy, certain protein sources, or other food items.
-If your cat has food allergies, you're likely to notice an itchy head and neck, which may be accompanied by digestive issues like vomiting and diarrhea.
+If your cat has food allergies (to cat food or human food), you're likely to notice an itchy head and neck, which may be accompanied by digestive issues like vomiting and diarrhea.

 Fleas and flea control products

-Cats can have drug allergies, too, and can show a whole range of symptoms from digestive upset, to itchiness, to wheezing.
+Cats can have drug allergies, and may show a range of symptoms like digestive upset, itchiness, and wheezing—or even have life-threatening reactions.

 Just like in people, allergies can manifest in multiple ways.
 Most commonly, no matter the source of the allergy (something eaten, a bug bite, something inhaled), your cat will present with skin problems.